juicebox-systems/ceremony/boot-dvd/README.md

 Other `kvm` options may be useful:

-- To use a filesystem image as a "pseudo-Windows" disk, add this after the `-cdrom` option:
+- To use a filesystem image as a "pseudo-Windows" disk (see `make-win.sh`), add this after the `-cdrom` option:

   ```
-  -drive file=target/pseudo-win.img -snapshot
+  -drive file=target/win/pseudo-win.img -snapshot
   ```

 - To trace the accesses to the block device(s), add: